N7Alpha/UnrealLibretro/CONTRIBUTING.md

 Q: Visual Studio loads the source files for the wrong core when debugging

 A: Remove other pdbs AND source files and clean the build and rerun

+### Android
+OBB files must be less than 100 MB?

+.so libraries are packaged in `/data/data/[Java Package]/lib` there are files named `_APL.xml` in the Unreal Engine soure that cover how to do this

+Android studio device explorer will show files without needing to be root